Teacher - Ms. Jenny Smith

 - Students will work on mastering multiplication facts as well as developing higher-order thinking skills during our meaningful math time.

-- During our science lessons students will learn about land and water environments and the solar system.
+- During our science lessons, students will learn about our Earth, Sun, and Moon as well as land environments.

 - Art concepts that will be taught are line, color, shape and form, pattern, texture, space, and composition.